 One thing that was pivotal for healing was The Nourished Metabolism by Elizabeth Walling of The Nourished Life.
 I have recommended this book to more people than any other book or real food resource.

 I’ve probably read it five or six times myself.
 And I learn something new every time.
 I’m so glad I have a hard copy now!
 It’s a great reference.

-I’d snatch a copy before the sale is over!
 I think just about everyone could benefit from Elizabeth’s advice.
 Especially all of my sleep-deprived mama friends.
 Even children and teens these days that are over scheduled, over stressed and under nourished need some help with their metabolism (have you checked your child’s body temperature lately?
 You might be surprised how low it is…it’s supposed to be 98.6!).

 Whip up a batch of salted caramel (with liver!).
 Grab a spoon, your favorite fruit or even a homemade graham cracker for dipping.
 Then dive into The Nourished Metabolism.
 Trust me, you won’t be able to put it down.
 I read it almost cover-to-cover the first time through.

 Have you assessed your metabolism lately?
 What are you doing to keep it running at full speed?

 Try some salted caramel and all of Elizabeth’s tips in The Nourished Metabolism.
 You’ll be amazed at how great you feel.

 This post is linked to Allergy Free Thursdays.